Tommy Cullinan: Early professional career (1927–1928)

 On 9 April 1928 Cullinan was partnered with Don Sancho for the Irish Grand National at Fairyhouse, Co.
 Meath.
 Trained by Fred Witherington, Don Sancho would provide Cullinan with the first big win of his career.
-Under heavy going, Don Sancho was ten lengths behind the two frontrunners before the last fence.
+Under heavy going, Don Sancho was ten lengths behind the two frontrunners - Ruby III and Old Dependence - before the last fence.
 However, on the final flat Don Sancho was able to pull alongside and then take the race by a length.
 Cullinan's "splendid jockeyship" was praised in the sporting press.

 At the November 1928 meeting at Aintree, Cullinan was given the mount of Top Light, a 'one-eyed grey', for the Becher Steeplechase.
 Owned by Colonel D. C. Part, Top Light was trained by Aubrey Hastings, to whom Cullinan was now engaged as first jockey for the season.
 In foggy weather only two starters took to the course, with Beggar's End - the hot favourite - well beaten.

+Cheltenham and Aintree success (1929)

 Cullinan would ride two winners at the 1929 Cheltenham Festival for Hastings, both on 14 March.
 In the Newent Selling Handicap Steeplechase, his winning mount was Holiday Hall.
 Later the same day Cullinan rode Gallant Lover to victory in the Broadway Novices' Chase.

 For the second year in succession, Cullinan took the mount of Billy Barton for the 1929 Grand National on 22 March.
 Amid a record 66 starters, Cullinan was unseated when Billy Barton fell at the 15th fence.
 Cullinan had better success at Aintree the following day in the Champion Chase, once again riding Top Light to victory, as he had in the Becher Steeplechase the previous November.
 In a competitive race, Top Light pulled away from Blaris in the run-in to take the win.

 In October 1929 Cullinan was appointed first jockey to American owner, John Hay Whitney, whose horses were trained under Jack Anthony at Wantage.
 As a result, Cullinan was partnered with Easter Hero, winner of the 1929 Cheltenham Gold Cup, for both the 1930 edition of that race and the Grand National the following Spring.